Brewmaster Monk Torghast Guide and Best Anima Powers — Shadowlands 9.0.5

 Torghast Breakdown for Brewmaster Monks

 This section of the guide is devoted to maximizing your performance as a Brewmaster Monk throughout runs of Torghast, Tower of the Damned.
-If you would like more details about how Torghast works in general, please see our separate page dedicated to it in the link below.
+If you would like more details about how Torghast works in general, please see our separate pages dedicated to it in the links below.